chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 ### 📊 Data Structure & Relationships

 #### 1️⃣ Tables Used:
-Mention how many tables are in the dataset.
+There're **6 tables** were used in this project

 #### 2️⃣ Table Schema & Data Snapshot

-Table 1: Products Table
+Table 1: Sales.SalesOrderHeader

 👉🏻 Insert a screenshot of table schema